 Whatever the scientific explanation is, I don't know and I don't care because it's more than that.
 Just an ad?
 Nope.
-It's the sensory experiences: the flavor, the sugar and saccharine rush, and remembering a song on the radio from that era, the time of year, the friend, and the simple fun because we had fewer choices and distractions.
+It's the sensory experiences: the flavor, the sugar and saccharine rush, and remembering a song on the radio from that era, the time of year, the friend, and simple fun.
+It's Gen X, baby.
 It's us every day in every year and every decade.
-It's remembering who we were, how we identify ourselves, and how far we've come.
+It's remembering who we were, how we identified, and how we invented our own way out of everything and were left to our own devices to do it, for better or worse.
+Look how far we've come.

 A 10-month long pandemic and the effects on us inside and out have left my friends from that era and me sometimes diving into a memory so powerful, we have to share it.

 Nowadays, ads and images appear and disappear so quickly they are forgotten.
 No chance to form a multi-decades long memory of a full blown sensory experience.
 Can we have it when taking a digital pic multiple times until it's a perfect shot?
 Will we look back and remember the feelings?
 Maybe we will.
 Maybe we'll adapt.